CMSgov/ab2d/Deploy/documentation/AB2D_Deployment.md

    - **Console login link:** https://{aws account number}.signin.aws.amazon.com/console

-1. Save these credentials someone safe like a personal slack channel
+1. Save these credentials in 1Password

 1. Note that if you want AWS console access with your IAM user, you will need to enable multi-factor authentication (MFA)